Bolt only charges 15% commission on all completed trips, excluding booking fees and tolls.

 Flat Fee Deductions

 - Passenger Service Levy Fee: All riders are charged $1.10 per trip specifically for the Passenger Service Levy.
 This fee is $1 + 10% GST.
 This amount is directly collected and passed on to the NSW government and is collected on all passenger fare trips taken in NSW, including taxi, hire car and rideshare.
-Taxify deducts $1 per trip from the driver as the driver is responsible for remitting the GST component.
+Bolt deducts $1 per trip from the driver as the driver is responsible for remitting the GST component.

 Hence, total flat fee deducted from the gross earnings of a driver is $1.50 per ride.
 This, however, is bundled under Commission.